Contextual MetaML: Syntax and Full Abstraction: Abstract

 \section{Abstract}

 MetaML-style metaprogramming languages allow programmers to construct, manipulate and run code.
 In the presence of higher-order references for code, ensuring type safety is challenging, as free variables can escape their binders.
-In this paper, we present Layered Modal ML (LMML), \textit{the first metaprogramming language that supports storing and running open code under a strong type safety guarantee}.
+In this paper, we present Contextual MetaML, \textit{the first metaprogramming language that supports storing and running open code under a strong type safety guarantee}.
 The type system utilises contextual modal types to track and reason about free variables in code explicitly.

 A crucial concern in metaprogramming-based program optimisations is whether the optimised program preserves the meaning of the original program.
 Addressing this question requires a notion of program equivalence and techniques to reason about it.
-In this paper, we provide a semantic model that captures contextual equivalence for LMML, establishing \textit{the first full abstraction result for an imperative MetaML-style language}.
+In this paper, we provide a semantic model that captures contextual equivalence for Contextual MetaML, establishing \textit{the first full abstraction result for an imperative MetaML-style language}.
 Our model is based on traces derived via operational game semantics, where the meaning of a program is modelled by its possible interactions with the environment.
 We also establish a novel closed instances of use theorem that accounts for both call-by-value and call-by-name closing substitutions.